 Compliance with the RJC CoC Standard is entirely voluntary and is neither intended to, nor does it, create, establish or recognise any legally enforceable obligations or rights against the RJC and/or its members or signatories.
-Non-members shall have no legal cause of action against the RJC and/or its members or signatories for failure to comply with the CoC Standard
+Non-members shall have no legal cause of action against the RJC and/or its members or signatories for failure to comply with the CoC Standard.

-ENOUIRIES, FEEDBACK OR COMPLAINTS
+ENOUIRIES OR FEEDBACK

 We welcome feedback on this guidance.
+Please contact:

-Please contact: Email: consultation@responsiblejewellery.com.
-Telephone: +44 (0)207 321 0992
+Email: info@responsiblejewellery.com Telephone: +44 (0)207 321 0992